 Embrace Investing As A Way To Build Wealth

 Investing helps you save yourself and your future.
-But it can still be a difficult step because it isn’t just about the money.
-It can involve a lot of emotions too.
+But it can still be challenging because it isn't just about the money.

 If you want enough money to be independent in retirement, help your kids with college, or support the charitable missions of organizations important to you-you need your money to grow.

-That’s why you invest over the long-term.
-And believe it or not, many women are very good investors.
-Recent studies show they often have better investing outcomes than men.
+That's why you invest over the long term.
+And believe it or not, many women are excellent investors.

 Women are more likely to: